 - 1. Count all piles and label them using the procedure outlined above, - 2.
-Determine the number of samples required, - 3.
+Determine the number of sample piles required, - 3.
 Identify the sample piles to be measured, and - 4.
-Measure the required pile attributes for the selected samples.
+Measure the required pile attributes for all sample piles.

 For waste assessment areas that use ratio adjustment sampling (single waste assessment area ratio or aggregate ratio):